Cultural appropriation: Exploitation

 Several fashion designers and models have featured imitations of Native American warbonnets in their fashion shows, such as Victoria's Secret in 2012, when model Karlie Kloss wore one during her walk on the runway; a Navajo Nation spokesman called it a "mockery".
 Cherokee academic Adrienne Keene wrote in The New York Times:

 For the [Native American] communities that wear these headdresses, they represent respect, power, and responsibility.
 The headdress has to be earned, and gifted to a leader in whom the community has placed their trust.
 When it becomes a cheap commodity anyone can buy and wear to a party, that meaning is erased and disrespected, and Native peoples are reminded that our cultures are still seen as something of the past, as unimportant in contemporary society, and unworthy of respect.

 Both Victoria's Secret and Kloss issued apologies stating that they had no intentions of offending anyone.

-Musician Pharrell Williams and Adidas collaborated in 2018 to create a line of apparel inspired by the Hindu festival Holi, called "Hu Holi."
-Raja Zed, president of the Universal Society of Hinduism, called the collection a "trivialization of traditions-concepts-symbols-beliefs of Hinduism."
-The collection included many items which contained leather, a violation of Hindu beliefs.

 In 2018, Gucci designers were criticised for sending white models for a catwalk at Milan fashion week wearing a Sikh religious headpiece.
 Thousands online criticized Gucci for "using the Sikh religious symbol for profit".
 Sikh Canadian actor Avan Jogia called it "offensive" and "irresponsible" for a white model to be wearing a Sikh turban.